jfcloutier/karma_agency/notes/agency/policies.md

 * Else, for each directive in the policy it formulated to achieve the received goal
   * It randomly selects one umwelt CA ready to execute the directive (more than one umwelt CA might be ready, making the others redundant)
     * It instructs the selected umwelt CA
-      * to execute its policy if the directive is a goal
+      * to execute the policy it built if the directive is a goal
-      * to execute the named policy if the directive is a command
+      * to execute the named, pre-built policy if the directive is a command
     * It instructs any redundant umwelt CA to consider the directive as executed

 Once all the directives in the policy a CA emitted are reported to it as "executed", the goal for which the policy was formulated by the CA is reported as executed